D. Boral Capital Maintains NRx Pharmaceuticals (NRXP) Buy Recommendation

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for NRx Pharmaceuticals is 0MM.
+The projected annual revenue for NRx Pharmaceuticals is 0MM, a decrease of 100.00%.
 The projected annual non-GAAP EPS is -0.36.

 What is the Fund Sentiment?